aergonaut/secretary-bird/README.md

 ## Contributing

-If you have suggestions for how secretary-bird could be improved, or want to report a bug, open an issue!
+If you have suggestions for how Secretary Bird could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).

 ## License

-[ISC](LICENSE) © 2018 Chris Fung <chris.fung@coupa.com>
+MIT.